The Gatekeeping Expert's Dilemma

 Since any $X\in [r-\pi^R,b]$ leads to acceptance, a unit increase in the report yields a marginal benefit of $F(b) - F(r-\pi^R)$.
 This is the left-hand side of \eqref{eq:risky-option-FOC}.
 The right-hand side is the marginal cost of inflating the report.
 It reflects the increased rejection probability, which rises only at the lower end of the interval (i.e., when $X=r-\pi^R$).
 Near the upper bound $b$, the report is already too high to be accepted ($r+\pi^R>b$), so marginal changes there have no effect on rejection.

 Say that the manager \textit{gambles} when he chooses the risky option, $r^*=r^{+}$.
 How does the message $[a,b]$ influence the manager's incentive to gamble?
 The first consideration is the informativeness of the message---the \textit{length} of the interval.
 In determining $r^{+}$, the manager is only concerned with the upper bound $b$ of $X$.
-Indeed, the first-order condition \eqref{eq:risky-option-FOC}---and hence $r^+$---is independent of the lower bound $a$.
+Indeed, $r^+$ determined by \eqref{eq:risky-option-FOC} is independent of the lower bound $a$.
 By contrast, the safe option $a + \pi^R$ is pinned down by the lower bound $a$, regardless of the upper bound $b$.
 Therefore, for a fixed upper bound $b$, the manager is more likely to gamble when the lower bound $a$ is smaller (i.e., the message is vaguer).
 A smaller $a$ makes the safe option less attractive without affecting the risky one.

 The second consideration is the content of the message---the \textit{location} of the interval.
 Consider messages of fixed length $b - a \equiv \Delta \le 2\pi^R$, and write the message $[a, b]$ as $[a, a+\Delta]$.
 The manager's expected payoff from the safe option is $(a+\pi^R)A(a+\pi^R) = a+\pi^R$.
 A marginal increase in the report $r$ from the safe option changes the manager's expected payoff by: